 Scalping is the removal of the human scalp (scalp with hair).
-This method is best known from the Indians of North America.
+This method is best known from the indigenous peoples of North America.
 The scalps of the killed enemies were collected as trophies.
 This was usually done after the enemy's death.
 Scalping has also existed in other cultures.
 The scalp was not tanned but dried.

-Scalp and scalpel knife of the Indians of North America.
+Scalp and scalpel knife of the indigenous peoples of North America.